2025-2026

 WORKING FOR YOU

-Now in my fourth term in office, my team and I continue to work tirelessly to deliver legislative victories, local funding, and forward-thinking advocacy for you, your family, and our communities.
-Below are some highlighted accomplishments from the 2023-2024 Massachusetts Legislative session.
+Now serving my fourth term in office, my team and I continue to work to deliver legislative victories, local funding, and forward-thinking advocacy for you, your family, and our communities.
+Below are some highlighted accomplishments from the ongoing 2025-2026 Massachusetts Legislative session.
 If you have any questions or ideas about the next big win we can achieve together, I welcome you to contact me and my team.

 Bringing Beacon Hill to You